SoftwareDroid/Izumi/readme.md

 - slow (boolean): reduces if set the play back speed
 - language: an IETF language tag
 ## Remote Control <a name="remote"></a>
 By default Izumi starts a server to accept voice commands remotely.
-This can be used to trigger with hot keys same functions in Izumi.
-For example by binding <ctrl>+<T> in the system settings to the command:
+This can be used to trigger with hot keys the same functions in Izumi.
+For example by binding `<ctrl>+<T>` in the system settings to the command:

 `python3 /home/patrick/projects/Izumi/client/client.py -input "{system} toggle sleep"`